 Capital of Israel

-On 5 December 1949, israel's first Prime Minister, David Ben-Gurion, proclaimed jerusalem as Israel's capital, and since then all branches of the israeli government-legislative, judicial, and executive-have resided there, expect for the Ministry of Defense, located at HaKirya in Tel-Aviv.
+On 5 December 1949, Israel's first Prime Minister, David Ben-Gurion, proclaimed Jerusalem as Israel's capital, and since then all branches of the Israeli government-legislative, judicial, and executive-have resided there, except for the Ministry of Defense, located at HaKirya in Tel-Aviv.

-Jerusalem, Capital of Isarel" is a main reason for the international community not to recognize Jerusalem as Israels capital.
+Jerusalem, Capital of Israel" is the main reason for the international community not to recognize Jerusalem as Israel's capital.